Steamed Fruit Dumplings – Recipe and Technique

 - Repeat this process until all dumplings are steamed.

 - These may be served warm or at room temperature.
 Cold dumplings may be warmed up in the microwave for no more that 10 seconds one at a time.
-Excessive heating will harden them and make them rubbery.
+Excessive reheating will harden them and make them rubbery.

 Notes